lakshmi-intechcode/jng_instr_folder/Job_Stuff/Resume_Writing.md

 ***Sentence and Phrasing***

-* When discussing your accomplishments remember that it's not always programmers reading your resume
+* When discussing your accomplishments remember that it's not always a programmer reading your resume
 * It could be a person from Human Resources or even a tech recruiter looking for some buzzwords
-* Make sure to explain your accomplishments to as many audiences as possible
+* Make sure to explain your accomplishments in a way that appeals to as many audiences as possible
-* Write your resume using this patter
+* Write your resume using this pattern
 	* `Verb -> Accomplishment -> Technologies`
 * You can then follow with more information about that project